UO-CIT-zoiczeph/cit281-p1/README.md

 ## Project 1 : Command Line

-Learned to create files, folders, and other useful functions in the Command Line and Visual Studio Code.
+Learned to create files, folders, and utilize useful functions in the Command Line and Visual Studio Code.